MGXlab/ICTV_TaxonomyChallenge_CAT/README.md

 *CAT_pack_ICTV_challenge_submission2.csv*: CAT_pack output mapped to ICTV taxonomy via the mapping file *ICTV39_NCBI202412_per_accession.tsv*.

 The mapping file *ICTV39_NCBI202412_per_accession.tsv* was created combining information from the [ICTV Virus Metadata Resource MSL39 v4](https://ictv.global/sites/default/files/VMR/VMR_MSL39.v4_20241106.xlsx) and the taxonomy files of the NR database on the 12th of December.
+In some cases, one NCBI taxid will be assigned to GenBank accessions spanning multiple ICTV species/taxa.
+If the CAT_pack encountered such taxa during annotation, the last common ancestor in ICTV was chosen as annotation.